 A history set in stone

 Vehicle access to the township is restricted to locals only.
 Instead there is a large public car park at the bottom of the hill.
-A river churns by against a steep bank and under an old stone bridge above the car park A lone restaurant, L’hort D’en Roca, sits atop a rocky outcrop, like a guard house protecting the village.
+A river churns by against a steep bank and under an old stone bridge above the car park, a lone restaurant, L’hort D’en Roca, sits atop a rocky outcrop, like a guard house protecting the village.

 An idyllic rural appeal

 As we make our way up the steep meandering road into the town the rain comes down.
 Gently at first.
-It gives us time to amble up the hill past a friendly donkey (the symbol of the region) and a rustic farmhouse with a haystack that thirstily soaks up the droplets as chickens seek shelter under a tin roof.
+It gives us time to amble up the hill past a friendly donkey (the symbol of the region).
+A rustic farmhouse with a haystack thirstily soaks up the droplets as chickens seek shelter under a tin roof.
 Looking back towards the car park below, the river is already swelling.
 Flash flooding is common, propelled by a combination of heavy rainfall and melting snow from the nearby Pyrenees that has already ensured the fertile farmlands are thoroughly waterlogged.
 The heightened position of the town means that it only affects the local playground and not any of the old stone houses.

 A gem of 16th Century architecture